 Adoptive families don’t always adopt because of infertility.
 That’s a common misperception.
 But adoptive families usually adopt because they feel “called” to do so.
 Infertility can lead to that feeling, but not always.
 There are plenty of families with biological and adopted children who were created that way because the parents “just knew” that was the right thing for them.
 In families where biological children begin the growth of the family, followed by an adopted child, what effect does adoption have on the older children?
 There is not just one answer.
 In fact, there are probably as many answers as there are older children with younger adopted siblings.
-But following are some things that my older children learned from the adoption of their younger brother:
+But following are some things that my older children learned from the caring for and bonding with their adopted younger brother:

 Familial love is not restricted to biological ties.
 It sounds obvious to adults who read this.
 But ask a child without adopted siblings how they think they would feel if someone from another family became his/her sibling and see how they react.
 Most often they would say that they will love the person and help that child, but that their relationship with the adopted child would always be a little different than that with their biological siblings.
 It’s what our minds tell us before we get that experience.